 Stomach & Abdominal Conditions

-Several abdominal conditions have nausea as the primary symptom.
+Several stomach conditions have nausea as the primary symptom.
 Some of these possible conditions include: stomach irritation, food contamination, irritation of the intestinal lining, overeating, stretched or blocked stomach, constipation, and gastroenteritis.

 Vomiting that typically accompanies nausea is one of the most common side effects associated with pregnancy.
 According to the American Pregnancy Association, more than 50% of pregnant women experience nausea and vomiting.
 The nausea during pregnancy is often termed ‘morning sickness’.
 But this title is often misleading because morning sickness can happen at any point throughout the day and can also occur as a reaction to a particular smell or taste.